MicrosoftDocs/fabric-docs/docs/real-time-analytics/sample-gallery.md

     :::image type="content" source="media/sample-gallery/sample-gallery.png" alt-text="Screenshot of the Real-Time Analytics sample gallery showing sample databases available for ingestion."  lightbox="media/sample-gallery/sample-gallery.png":::

 > [!NOTE]
-> You can also load data from the **Real-Time Analytics Sample Gallery** as a table in an existing database.
+> You can also load data from the **Real-Time Analytics Sample Gallery** as a table in an existing KQL database.
 Doing so loads the sample dataset without creating a KQL queryset with sample queries.
+>
+> To load sample datasets without the sample queries, open an existing KQL database and select **Get data** > **Sample**.

 ## Run queries